minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

      - The container image to use for MinIO :minio-git:`KES <kes>`.

    * - :guilabel:`Use a private container registry`
-     - If the tenant requires a private container registry, toggle to :guilabel:`ON` and specify the location and credentials for the registry.
+     - If the tenant requires a private container registry, toggle to :guilabel:`ON`, then specify the location and credentials for the private registry.

 .. _create-tenant-pod-placement-section: